global-asp/asp-source/en/0052_simbegwire.md

 might be angry, so she ran inside the house to hide.
 But her father went to her and said,
-“Simbegwire, you have found a
+"Simbegwire, you have found a
 perfect mother for yourself.
 One who loves you and understands you.
-I am proud of you and I love you.”
+I am proud of you and I love you."
 They agreed that Simbegwire would stay with her aunt as long as she wanted to.